Minimax Confidence Intervals for the Sliced Wasserstein Distance: Introduction

-The confidence intervals we construct are adaptive to the regularity of the distributions $P$ and $Q$, as measured by a functional $\sj_{r,\delta}(P)$ introduced formally in Section \ref{sec::minimax_distribution} (equation \eqref{eq::sj}).
+The confidence intervals we construct are adaptive to the regularity of the distributions $P$ and $Q$, as measured by a functional $\sj_{r,\delta}$ introduced formally in Section \ref{sec::minimax_distribution} (equation \eqref{eq::sj}).
 The magnitude of $\sj_{r,\delta}(P)$ is largely controlled by the tails of $P$ and by whether its one-dimensional projections have connected support.
-The one-dimensional counterpart of this functional was identified in the work of~\cite{bobkov2019} who showed that when this functional is finite the empirical measure of $n$ samples converges to its underlying distribution in the Wasserstein distance at the fast rate of $\mathcal{O}(1/\sqrt{n})$.
-On the other hand, when this functional is infinite~\cite{bobkov2019} showed that this convergence happens at a slower rate of $\mathcal{O}((1/n)^{1/2r})$.
+The one-dimensional counterpart of this functional was identified in the work of~\cite{bobkov2019} who showed that when this functional is finite, the empirical measure of $X_1, \dots, X_n$ converges to $P$ under the Wasserstein distance at the fast rate of $O(1/\sqrt{n})$, assuming $d=1$.
+On the other hand, when this functional is infinite~\cite{bobkov2019} showed that this convergence happens at a slower rate of $O((1/n)^{1/2r})$.
 Our work shows that the role of the $\sj_{r,\delta}$ functional in inference is more nuanced.
-We show that when the $\sj_{r,\delta}$ functionals of $P$ and $Q$ are finite then our confidence intervals have length scaling at the fast rate of $\mathcal{O}(1/\sqrt{n \wedge m})$, mirroring the rates of convergence in the work of~\citet{bobkov2019}.
-On the other hand, when the $\sj_{r,\delta}$ functionals are infinite, a dichotomy arises: in full generality, when $\sw_{r,\delta}(P,Q)$ is allowed to take arbitrary (small) values uncertainty quantification is difficult and our intervals can have lengths scaling as $\mathcal{O}((1/n \wedge m)^{1/2r})$ in the worst case.
-However, we find, somewhat surprisingly, even when the $\sj_{r,\delta}$ functional is infinite, accurate $\mathcal{O}(1/\sqrt{n \wedge m})$-inference is possible so long as $\sw_{r,\delta}(P,Q)$ is bounded away from 0 (i.e. the distributions are separated in the Sliced Wasserstein distance).
-To summarize, we find that accurate inference is possible when either $\sw_{r,\delta}(P,Q)$ is bounded away from 0, or when the $\sj_{r,\delta}$ functionals are finite.
+When $\sj_{r,\delta}(P)$ and $\sj_{r,\delta}(Q)$ are finite, our confidence intervals have length scaling at the fast rate of $O(1/\sqrt{n \wedge m})$, mirroring the rates of convergence in the work of~\citet{bobkov2019}.
+On the other hand, when these values are infinite, a dichotomy arises: in full generality, when $\sw_{r,\delta}(P,Q)$ is allowed to take arbitrary (small) values uncertainty quantification is difficult and our intervals can have lengths scaling as $O((1/n \wedge m)^{1/2r})$ in the worst case.
+However, we find, somewhat surprisingly, even when the $\sj_{r,\delta}$ functional is infinite, accurate $O(1/\sqrt{n \wedge m})$-inference is possible so long as $\sw_{r,\delta}(P,Q)$ is bounded away from 0.
 We emphasize that the intervals we construct are \emph{adaptive,} i.e. they have small lengths under appropriate conditions on the $\sj_{r,\delta}$ functional and $\sw_{r,\delta}(P,Q)$, without needing the statistician to specify or have knowledge of these quantities.
 We also show that our confidence intervals have minimax optimal length over classes of distributions with varying magnitudes of $\sj_{r,\delta}(P)$.